OtterKring/ReadOnlyMailboxAccess/README.md

 * export to pst? ... which means duplicating data and then maybe loose it somewhere?
 * give the person access to the mailbox? ... probably, but how much access?

-If you are managing Microsoft Exchange you may already have discovered that there is a "ReadPermission" parameter for the Add-MailboxPermission cmdlet, but it does not work.
+If you are managing Microsoft Exchange you may already have discovered that there is a "ReadPermission" parameter for the `Add-MailboxPermission` cmdlet, but it does not work.
 At least I never made it work and found a lot of evidence on the internet that this parameter doesn't, indeed.

 What you CAN do, however, is give folder base permissions instead.
 This works just fine.

-Paul Cunningham wrote a [nice article](https://practical365.com/exchange-server/grant-read-access-exchange-mailbox/) about the topic along with a script doing just that (Thank you!).
+_Paul Cunningham_ wrote a [nice article](https://practical365.com/exchange-server/grant-read-access-exchange-mailbox/) about the topic along with a script doing just that (Thank you!).
 Unfortunately, his script only works for mailboxes used in an all english environment.
-In my environment, however, I have to deal with English, German, Russion, Chinese, you name it.
-And you don't want to put it all necessary folders in all languages.
+In my environment, however, I have to deal with English, German, Russian, Chinese, you name it.
+And you don't want to put in all necessary folders in all languages.

 Lucky us, Microsoft implemented a folder type attribute, which always is in english.
 So I took Mr Cunningham's scripts and rewrote them to my use, using folder types instead of names (leaving out those not relevant for a user) and upgraded it a bit with additional checks, bells and whistles.

 You will find 3 scripts here (no pipeline support):

-### Add-MailboxUserFolderPermissions.ps1 -Mailbox user -User user/group -Access accesstype
+### `Add-MailboxUserFolderPermissions.ps1 -Mailbox user -User user/group -Access accesstype`

 ... to add permissions for a user or (universal security distribution (!)) group to a mailbox.
-The accesstype matches the permission types of the standard Add-MailboxFolderPermission cmdlet.
+The accesstype matches the permission types of the standard `Add-MailboxFolderPermission` cmdlet.

-### Get-MailboxUserFolderPermissions.ps1 -Mailbox user
+### `Get-MailboxUserFolderPermissions.ps1 -Mailbox user`

 ... to show the current state of user permissions on the mailbox's folders.
 I recommend piping the output to Out-Gridview since some people have A LOT of folders!

-### Remove-MailboxUserFolderPermissions.ps1 -Mailbox user -User user/group
+### `Remove-MailboxUserFolderPermissions.ps1 -Mailbox user -User user/group`

 ... to remove any folder permissions set for the give user or group.